-Everything we do with information about people who come into contact with our Youth Offending Service – such as how we collect it and who we share it with – has to comply with the Data Protection Act.
+Everything we do with information about people who come into contact with our Youth Justice Service – such as how we collect it and who we share it with – has to comply with the Data Protection Act.
 A key part of this is being open about how we use information and what rights you have in respect of information we hold about you.

 If anything in this notice is not clear, or if you have further queries, please get in contact with the Data Protection Officer using the details at the end.